PRTK25/cv/index.md

 **Native Process Framework**
 - Developed a Java based Workflow Engine to support long running Banking Business Processes.
 Built core framework functionalities such as asynchronous and synchronous execution, looping, user tasks, error handling etc.
-- Built tooling for process definition DSL, reducing effort required to build processes.
+- Built tooling for process definition DSL, reducing the effort required to build processes.
 Migrated existing Oracle BPEL processes involving Deposit and Credit Card Account Origination flows.
-- Wrote unit test for existing and new functionalities and brought code coverage to 70%.
+- Wrote unit tests for existing and new functionalities and brought code coverage to 70%.
 Added extensive documentation ranging from javadoc to usage guides.

 - **_Technologies used_**: *Java, Oracle SQL.*

 **OJET\(Oracle JavaScript Extension Toolkit) Web Apps**
  - Developed Webapps for multiple POCs and demos to showcase OBP (Oracle Banking Platform) REST API framework, using OJET for frontend.
- - Collaborated with Devops to set up continuous integration for OBP UI Projects.
+ - Collaborated with DevOps to set up continuous integration for OBP UI Projects.
  - Developed a java based utility to parse JSFF pages (used in Oracle ADF) to automatically generate OJET based screens.

 - **_Technologies used_**:  *HTML,CSS, Typescript, REST.*

 **Kubernetes Deployment Scripts**
-- Created python based deployment scripts using Kubernetes Python Client which eased creation and updation of containerized environments.
+- Created deployment scripts in Python, using Kubernetes Python Client which eased creating and updating containerized environments.
 - Setup Kubernetes Jobs for providing easy deployment of OBP Kubernetes Cluster, on testing environments, directly from Kubernetes Dashboard.

 - **_Technologies used_**: *Docker, Kubernetes, Python.*